 Users can also photograph a visual work with their smartphone camera, upload it to an AI platform, and distort it until the original is no longer recognizable.
 That makes it very hard to prevent copyright infringements.
 And even if there is a regulation that no longer allows specific works to train the AI, a very individual style can still be described by Chat GPT in words and then used as a text prompt in an AI image tool to emulate the style.
 Realistically, preventing others from using one’s image material will be impossible.
 Therefore, photographers must discover how they can still benefit from the technology.

-But doesn’t that contradict the notion that photography and AI generated images should be two separate art forms?
+But doesn’t that contradict the notion that photography and AI-generated images should be two separate art forms?

-Whether it makes sense to combine the two areas under one roof must be addressed in an open discussion.
+Whether it makes sense to combine the two areas under one roof we should address in an open discussion.
 And I would like the respective players in the photography world to do this work and draw up a position paper just as we did in Germany with the individual associations and the Photo Council.
 I also rejected the Sony World Photography Awards because they were unwilling to work out this position for themselves and then communicate it clearly.
 They always avoided clear statements on the subject and left me hanging, even though they had agreed to address the topic of AI and photography in an interview with me on their blog, after I repeatedly insisted, but I never heard back from them.
 AI-generated images and photographs should not compete against each other in competitions.
 That does not mean there cannot be joint exhibitions under one roof in the future but as two separate artistic styles.

 It’s also interesting that you have already participated in such competitions before with photographs.
 A picture generated by an AI has received so much attention and struck a chord with the jury.
 What makes the image so strong?

 Boris Eldagsen: The picture is powerful and meets all the requirements a work of art should have for me.
 The question of what the artist wants to express with it is not the most important thing.
 For me, a picture is an impulse to take a personal journey inward and to deal with one’s thoughts, memories, and feelings.
-The better question would therefore be what the artwork evokes in me and why?
+The better question would, therefore, be what the artwork evokes in me and why.
 It’s a process of self-reflection that arises from looking at the picture.
 I have received very moving responses in reaction to the image.
 An Italian man told me it reminded him of his mother, who had developed dementia.
 He saw his mother in the woman in the picture.
 It’s great that it creates a connection from person to person and can mean something individual to everyone.

 In a previous interview, you expressed concern about photojournalism for apparent reasons.
 How do you see its future?